Lyrics

 But my darlin’ when I think of thee.

-I’m bound to California,
+I’m bound for Valparaiso,

 By way of ol’ Cape Horn,

 And the hour that I was born.
-(Chorus)

 Davy Crockett is her name,